reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 In the method `getDdbClient()`, we pass this variable to the `endpointOverride()` method in the DynamoDbClientBuilder class only if the variable awsLocalEndpoint has a value which is the case when using the local profile.

 I created the AWS resources - S3 Bucket and DynamoDB table using a [cloudformation template](https://github.com/thombergs/code-examples//tree/master/aws/localstack/cloudformation/sample.yaml).
 I prefer this approach instead of creating the resources individually from the console.
-It allows me to create and clean up all the resources with a single command at the end of the exercise following IAC principles.
+It allows me to create and clean up all the resources with a single command at the end of the exercise following the principles of Infrastructure as Code.

 #### Running the Spring Boot application